 Comprehensive Care for your Heart

-The NCMA Cardiovascular Services staff is committed to educating our patients and providing a supportive environment throughout your recovery.
+The NCMA Cardiovascular Services staff in conjunction with the Center for Well-Beings’s Heart Works is committed to educating our patients and providing a supportive environment throughout your recovery.
 To ensure a healthful and sustainable recovery, the following classes and clinics can be supplemented with follow-up appointments and home monitoring services:

 - Pacemaker and Defibrillator Clinic: Credited as the top clinic in Northern California, the pacemaker and defibrillator clinic has been established to ensure the optimal performance of a patient’s pacemaker.
 Regular check ups as well as distance monitoring will detect any problems in the battery or wires and guarantee smooth operation.